Schools, sports, art; the social infrastructure story at The Square at Brooklands.

 A functional, substantial sheltering bund along the boundary with the M1 – providing shelter from easterly winds and traffic noise for residents of Brooklands, this beautiful space also forms a linear park, with more than 50,000 native trees and shrubs planted here.

 And we’re still not done.
-There’s so much more to come here with new amenities (including food outlets, a gym, barbers and coffee shop all soon to be announced) as well as lots more green space coming too and in 2020 we’ll be creating resident allotments (a chance to grow your own!), plus, new recreation areas at Newsham Walk and Joseph Knibbs Park – the moniker a tribute to famous Milton Keynes clockmaker Joseph Knibbs.
+There’s so much more to come here with new amenities as well as lots more green space coming too, and in 2020 we’ll be creating resident allotments (a chance to grow your own!), plus, new recreation areas at Newsham Walk and Joseph Knibbs Park – the moniker a tribute to famous Milton Keynes clockmaker Joseph Knibbs.

 Want to know more about our green spaces and community facilities?
-Our team is on site and can show you around now, just contact them on 01908 608 404.
+Our team is on site and can show you around, just contact them on 01908 608 404.

 Stay tuned, Brooklands has a lot more to share with you.
 We'll be sharing everything you need to know about Brooklands and Milton Keynes on our Facebook Page, like it to stay up to date.